takkasila/TwitGeoSpa/README.md

     ```

   - #### Using Quadtree datastructure of provinces
-    Without regrad of require no internet connection, this method also come with speed of [Quadtree](https://en.wikipedia.org/wiki/Quadtree) search `O(log(n))`.
+    Without regard of requiring no internet connection, this method also come with speed of [Quadtree](https://en.wikipedia.org/wiki/Quadtree) search `O(log(n))`.
 You will need to provide proper quadtree of province in area of your search.
 See [below](https://github.com/takkasila/TwitGeoSpa#quadtree) on how to create your own quadtree.
     **file**: `/province/geo_finder.py`
     **usage**: